Quantum verification and estimation with few copies: Concluding remarks

 This high performance is most clearly seen in the context of possible partial tomographies performed; namely fidelity estimation (where the observable is another density operator), entanglement witnesses and entropies, correlation functions up to order two and the energies of many-body local Hamiltonians.

 Beyond the methods presented in this review, it is fair and also worth mentioning novel techniques that instead employ machine learning to reduce the verification requirements.
 In fact, the use of machine learning for quantum applications is in general experiencing rapid progress and proving useful in tasks like entanglement detection using neural networks \cite{roik2021accuracy,yosefpor2020finding} or unsupervised learning \cite{chen2021detecting}, and quantum state tomography using neural networks \cite{torlai2018neural}.
-It is also pertinent that a comparable method (to SQST) for estimating elements of a density matrix exists in the continuous variable (CV) regime.
-Here, it is known that the estimation error depends directly on the energies\! \cite{dariano1996,gheorg2018}, i.e. the estimation error for a matrix element $\rho_{nm} $ increases with $n$ and $m$ ($n,m$ index the energy eigenstates).
+It is also relevant that a comparable method (to SQST) for estimating elements of a density matrix exists in the continuous variable (CV) regime.
+Here, it is known that the estimation error depends directly on the energies\! \cite{dariano1996,gheorg2018}, i.e., the estimation error for a matrix element $\rho_{nm} $ increases with $n$ and $m$ ($n,m$ index the energy eigenstates).
 Notably, the same behaviour is not observed in SQST of discrete systems which forms a point of interest for developing tomographic strategies targeting CV systems.
-With this in mind, it appears that the time is nigh for an exciting new class of tomographic protocols, ones without the apparent drawbacks that have plagued state tomography since its inception allowing for direct probing of quantum systems in the NISQ technology regime and beyond.